-1. OPM Reconciliation Guidelines - 2003 pp.2-8 The guidelines discuss our 2003 reconciliation policy.
-Note: Attachments I and II were pyour 2003 rate proposal. part of 2.
-Reconciliation Instructions pp.9-19 Line-by-line instructions for completing Attachment III and the Backup Forms.
-3. Attachment III (the Reconciliation) p.20 This sheet determines the difference between your estimated Proposed 2003 rates and the 2003 Federal rates. e actual 4.
-Attachment IIIA (the Reconciliation Backup Forms) pp.21-26 These forms backup calculations for the rates and loadings on Attachment III.
-5. Attachment IIIB (the Reconciliation Questionnaire) pp.27-42 Complete as many as apply to your plan.
-Section 1 - General Questions pp.27-29 Section 2 - SSSG Questions pp.30-32 Section 3 - Traditional Community Rating (TCR) Questions pp.33-35 Section 4 - Community Rating by Class (CRC) Question pp.36-39 Section 5 - Adjusted Community Rating (ACR) Questions pp.40-42 6.
-Attachment IV p.43 This is an instruction sheet for submitting documentation of the community rates for groups renewing on January 1, 2003.
-7. Attachment V p.44 This is the Certificate of Accurate Pricing.
-8. p.
-45 This form gives us the names, telephone numbers, email addresses, and fax numbers of two persons we can contact about your reconciliation.
+1. The guidelines discuss our 2004 reconciliation policy.
+Note: Attachments I and II were pour 2004 rate proposal. pp.2-9 part of 2.
+Reconciliation Instructions Line-by-line instructions for completing Attachment III and the Backup Forms. pp.10-20 3.
+Attachment III (The Reconciliation) This sheet determines the difference between your estimated proposed 2004 rates and the 2004 Federal rates. p.21 actual 4.
+Attachment IIIA (The Reconciliation Backup Forms) These forms backup calculations for the rates and loadings on Attachment III. pp.22-27 5.
+Attachment IIIB (The Reconciliation Questionnaire) Complete as many as apply to your plan.
+Section 1 - General Questions Section 2 - Similarly Sized Subscriber Groups (SSSG) Questions Section 3 - Traditional Community Rating (TCR) Questions Section 4 - Community Rating by Class (CRC) Question Section 5 - Adjusted Community Rating (ACR) Questions pp.28-43 pp.28-30 pp.31-33 pp.34-36 pp.37-40 pp.41-43 6.
+Attachment IV This is an instruction sheet for submitting documentation of the community rates for groups renewing on January 1, 2004. p.44 7.
+Attachment V This is the Certificate of Accurate Pricing. p.45 8.
+Attachment VI This form gives us the names, telephone numbers, email addresses, and fax numbers of two persons we can contact about your reconciliation. p.
+46

-The word "carrier" means the entity contracting with OPM and the word plan means the policy/contract.
+The word "carrier" means the entity contracting with OPM and the word "plan" means the policy/contract.

-Similarly-Sized Subscriber Groups (SSSGs)
+➤ Similarly-Sized Subscriber Groups (SSSGs)

 The reconciliation requests information on your carrier's Similarly Sized Subscriber Groups (SSSGs).
-At the time of your 2003 proposal, our regulation, 48 CFR 1602.170-13, defined SSSGs as follows:
+At the time of your 2004 proposal, our regulation, 48 CFR 1602.170-13, defined SSSGs as follows:

-- (a) Similarly Sized Subscriber Groups (SSSGs) are a comprehensive medical plan's two employer groups that: - (1) As of the date specified by OPM in the rate instructions, have a subscriber enrollment closest to the FEHBP subscriber enrollment; and - (2) Use any rating method other than retrospective experience rating; and - (3) Meet the criteria specified in the rate instructions issued by OPM.
+- (a) SSSGs are a comprehensive medical plan's two employer groups that: - (1) As of the date specified by OPM in the rate instructions, have a subscriber enrollment closest to the FEHBP subscriber enrollment; and - (2) Use any rating method other than retrospective experience rating; and - (3) Meet the criteria specified in the rate instructions issued by OPM.